gengdx/Charlatan/README.md

 # Charlatan
-This is Charlatan's Brother's Test
+This is Charlatan's Brother's Test.
 It is my first time to use this tool, this text is only for test.
+Sorry, another time.